Ecology and Society

 As noted by Conway (2000), Pimentel (2000), and others, the balance of evidence suggests that GM organisms have the potential to both degrade and improve the functioning of agroecosystems.
 Depending on which GM crops are developed and how they are used, GM crops could lead to either increases or decreases in pesticide use, the enhancement or degradation of the ecological services provided by agroecosystems, or the loss or conservation of biodiversity.
 However, as Conway argues, the current character of GM crop development provides cause for concern.

 Peterson, Garry D.; Cunningham, Saul; Deutsch, Lisa; Erickson, Jon; Quinlan, Allyson; Ráez-Luna, Ernesto; Tinch, Robert; Troell, Max; Woodbury, Peter; and Zens, Scot, "The Risks and Benefits of Genetically Modified Crops: A Multidisciplinary Perspective" (2000).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 793.